thundergnat/Acme-Scrub/README.md

 work the same way.

-## WARNINGS, CAVEATS, & QUID PRO QUOS
+## WARNINGS, CAVEATS, PROVISIOS & QUID PRO QUOS

 This modifies and overwrites the original file.
 It is highly recommended to save backup copies BEFORE using Acme::Scrub.
 It is possible to recover